EricThomson/sightsprite/README.md

 1. Get `capture.py` in slightly better shape
    - Add ability to change width/height instead of default width x height
    - fix up the weird Qt warnings in linux
-   - capture more data
    - Make some simple tests
-2. Create pyproject.toml, etc and get to pypi.
-3. Train on sleep data (use deepglue), build out `training.py` module.
+2. Train on sleep data (use deepglue), build out `training.py` module.
-   - Lift and shift ImageLabeler and image copier to training.py from sandbox.
+   - Label sleep data using ImageLabeler
    - Train network using deepglue tools within sandbox.
 4. Once you have model trained, build out out `inference.py`
    -  Real-time inference
    -  Voice alerts to nudge you.
 5. Build some docs to explain how it all works.

+### Notes etc
+Any images skipped during labeling will appear first when you restart the `ImageLabeler`